-None of the answers me the participants’ expectations, and honestly, the query was literally left unanswered.
+None of the answers met the asker’s expectations, and honestly, the query was left unanswered.

-Before starting the discussion, let’s have a quick look at the definitions of product, project, and scope.
+Before starting the discussion, let’s make sure we understand the terms product, project, and scope.

 What is a Product?

-As per the PMBOK Guide fifth edition, a product is an artifact, is quantifiable, and can be either an end item in itself or a component item.
-Additional words for products are materials and goods.
+The PMBOK Guide sixth edition defines a product as an artifact or a quantifiable that can either be an end item in itself or a component item.
+These items are also called materials or goods.

-For example, if the computer is the product, its characteristics will be its processor, screen size, memory, and hard disk, etc.
+For example, if a computer is the product, its characteristics are its processor, screen size, memory, and hard disk.

 What is a Project?